rsa17826/vex-plus-plus/readme.md

   - **settings**:
     - **color**

-- **bouncy**: has solid collision but when the player comes in contact with it from the top it will put the player in the bouncing state and bounce back up after a short period of time. the time and bounce height is determined by the blocks y size with bigger time and height from larget y scales.
+- **bouncy**: has solid collision but when the player comes in contact with it from the top it will put the player in the bouncing state and bounce back up after a short period of time. the time and bounce height is determined by the blocks y size with bigger time and height from larger y scales.

   - scalable
   - **settings**: